 - Manual Therapy of the Thoracic and Pelvic Outlets

-Don takes a hands-on approach to physiotherapy, customized to each client.
+In the clinic, Don takes a hands-on approach to physiotherapy, customized to each client.
 He uses manual therapy, therapeutic exercise, and education, so his clients understand how they can best help themselves on their path to recovery.
 He also uses “modalities,” including acupuncture, dry needling, and low level laser to facilitate healing and restore normal biomechanics.

 What his Colleagues Say